Alexwcjung/EPA23/English Curriculum Development.md

-# 📕 Precision in Pronunciation: A Pathway to Fluent English
+# 📕 Speak with Confidence: The Art of English Pronunciation
 **Practical English for Vocational High School Students (2 Credits)**

 |Instructor|E-mail|Github ID|